Chris Taylor Preview, Player Props: Dodgers vs. Marlins

 Chris Taylor vs. Marlins Preview, Player Prop Bets - August 19

-On Saturday, Chris Taylor (.395 on-base percentage in past 10 games, 86 points above season-long percentage) and the Los Angeles Dodgers play the Miami Marlins, whose starting pitcher will be Eury Perez.
-First pitch is at 3:00 PM ET.
+Chris Taylor and his .389 on-base percentage over his past 10 games (79 points higher than his season-long percentage), will be in action for the Los Angeles Dodgers versus the Miami Marlins and Braxton Garrett on August 19 at 9:10 PM ET.

-In his previous game he had a one-hit performance (1-for-3) against the Marlins.
+In his last game he had a one-hit performance (1-for-3) against the Marlins.

 Chris Taylor Game Info & Props vs. the Marlins